Celebrating Passover with the Baby Signs® Program

 Tips for Teaching Signs During Passover

-Model the Signs: Show your baby or toddler the sign whenever you say the word out loud—like “cracker (matzo),” “wash,” or “eat.”
+Show your baby the sign each time you say the word, such as “cracker (matzo),” “wash,” or “eat.”

 Passover is a time for storytelling, gratitude, and coming together with loved ones.
 By blending infant sign language into your traditions—whether it’s signing “cracker” for matzo or “wash” before dipping parsley—you give your child a way to participate and express themselves during the festivities.
 Keep the focus on fun, and watch how these simple signs can spark curiosity, reduce frustration, and bring everyone closer in the spirit of the holiday.